informalsystems/atomkraft/docs/src/01adr-cli.md

 ## Explore a testnet

 A user wants to explore the running testnet visually (e.g. validators or transactions), so that they see the transactions live as they are executed.

 Upon successful command execution, a browser window is opened with the blockchain explorer for the specified testnet.
 The proposed command format:

 ```
-atomkraft explore [<address>]
+atomkraft explorer [<address>]
 ```

 where `<address>` is the optional address for the blockchain explorer to connect to.
 If omitted, the explorer should connect to the testnet launched last.